Legal Electronic Data Exchange Standard: UTBMS

 The Uniform Task-Based Management System is a widely used system for coding legal work.

 In April 2006, the UTBMS Update Initiative voted to merge into the LEDES Oversight Committee.
 Shortly thereafter, the LEDES Oversight Committee established www.UTBMS.com as the global reference for all known UTBMS standards, regardless of the organization that established the standard.

+LEDES Error Codes - Version 2

+In 2020, the LEDES Oversight Committee (LOC) ratified Version 1 of the LEDES Error Codes, which aimed to establish a standardized framework for identifying errors in electronic billing (e-billing) submissions.
+In September 2024, Version 1 was fully updated and replaced by Version 2, which was ratified by the LEDES Board.
+This new version continues the mission of standardizing the identification of errors in e-billing submissions across different systems and clients.